1992–93 Danish Superliga

 The 1992–93 Danish Superliga season was the 3rd season of the Danish Superliga league championship, governed by the Danish Football Association.

 The tournament was held in two rounds.
-First round was in the autumn 1992, and the second in the spring 1993.
-The teams placed first to eighth in first round, played in second round.
-Their scores were reset to zero, and their mutual points were shorted to the half.
+The first round was in the autumn of 1992, and the second in the spring of 1993.
+The teams placed first to eighth in the first round, and played in the second round.
+Their scores were reset to zero, and their mutual points were shorted to half.

-The two teams placed ninth and tenth in first round, played in the qualification league in the spring.
+The two teams placed ninth and tenth in the first round, played in the qualification league in the spring.
 They had respectively 8 and 7 points with.

 The Danish champions qualified for the UEFA Champions League 1993-94 qualification, while the second and third placed teams qualified for the qualification round of the UEFA Cup 1993-94.
 The teams placed first and second in the qualification league promoted.